Chemical Biological Incident Response Force

-The Chemical Biological Incident Response Force (CBIRF) is a Marine Corps Special Operations Capable Forces unit responsible for countering the effects of a chemical, biological, radiological, nuclear, or high-yield explosive (CBRNE) incident, support counter CBRN terrorism, and urban search and rescue when CBRN incident.
+The Chemical Biological Incident Response Force (CBIRF) is a Marine Corps unit responsible for countering the effects of a chemical, biological, radiological, nuclear, or high-yield explosive (CBRNE) incident, support counter CBRN terrorism, and urban search and rescue when CBRN incident.
 They were activated in April 1996 by General Charles C. Krulak, then Commandant of the Marine Corps.
 The unit is based at Naval Support Facility Indian Head in Indian Head, Maryland and falls under the command of the United States Marine Corps Forces Command.

 Mission

 When directed, a CBIRF unit will forward-deploy and/or respond to a credible threat of a chemical, biological, radiological, nuclear, or high-yield explosive (CBRNE) incident in order to assist local, state, or federal agencies and Unified Combat Commanders in the conduct of consequence management operations.

 CBIRF accomplishes this mission by providing capabilities for CBRN agent detection and identification, casualty search and extraction, technical rescue, personnel decontamination, and tactical emergency medical care and stabilization of contaminated victims.
 All CBIRF Marines and sailors are trained to perform both casualty extraction and decontamination.
 The lifesaving competencies required of personnel serving at CBIRF are taught during CBIRF Basic Operations Course (CBOC).
 By completing CBOC, all Marines and Sailors are able to support CBIRF's mission, and bolster the current response force.